open-telemetry/opentelemetry.io/content/en/docs/Contribute/style-guide.md

 ---
-title: Documentation Style Guide
+title: Documentation style guide
 linktitle: Style guide
-content_type: concept
 weight: 40
+cSpell:ignore:
+slug: style-guide
 ---

 <!-- overview -->
-This page gives writing style guidelines for the Kubernetes documentation.
+This page gives writing style guidelines for the OpenTelemetry documentation.
 These are guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-For additional information on creating new content for the Kubernetes documentation, read the [Documentation Content Guide](/docs/contribute/style/content-guide/).
+For additional information on creating new content for the OpenTelemetry documentation, read the [Documentation Content Guide](/docs/contribute/style/content-guide/).

 Changes to the style guide are made by SIG Docs as a group.
 To propose a change